-Notre Dame athletic clubs and concessions are managed by Levy.
+Notre Dame athletic clubs and concessions are managed by Levy Restaurants.
 Levy oversees operations in Notre Dame Stadium; Purcell Pavilion at the Joyce Center; Compton Family Ice Arena; the Warren Golf Course; Arlotta Lacrosse Stadim; Alumni Soccer Stadium; Frank Eck Baseball Stadium and Melissa Cook Softball Stadium.

 Campus Card Office

-The Campus Card Office oversees card production and provides identification, security and the convenience of card technology to the Notre Dame community.
+The Campus Card Office oversees I.D. card production, providing identification, security and the convenience of contactless card technology to the Notre Dame community.

 Cedar Grove Cemetery

 Established in 1843 by the Congregation of Holy Cross, Cedar Grove Cemetery's mission is to provide a dignified, Christian burial for members of the Notre Dame community and their families.
 Formerly available to faculty, staff and retirees only, above-ground burial options in the Our Lady of Sorrows at Cedar Grove Cemetery Mausoleum Complex are now extended to Notre Dame alumni and their families as well as members of Sacred Heart Parish.